 - In a 12 inch skillet placed over medium heat, add a tablespoon of Natural Grapeseed Oil .when hot, stir in onions and fry until translucent for approximately 3 minutes.
 Add Arborio rice.
 Cook for 3-4 minutes more.
 Add vegetable stock.
 Let it boil before reducing the heat.
 Bring to a simmer.
 Cook uncovered for 25-30 minutes, or until all liquid is absorbed.

 - In the meantime, heat remaining tablespoon Natural Grapeseed Oil in a 12-inch nonstick skillet over medium-high heat.
 Add green beans.
 Fry for approximately 5-7 minutes or until it turns light brown.
 Add two tablespoons of water for additional moisture and prevent burning.
-Season with 1/2 teaspoon of Rancher Steak Rub.
+Season with 1/2 teaspoon of Montreal Steak Rub.
 Cook for 1-2 more minutes, or until beans are soft and crisp.
 Transfer beans to a separate dish and reserve.

 - Place the same pan over medium-high heat.
-Season fillets with remaining Rancher Steak Rub.
+Season fillets with remaining Montreal Steak Rub.
 Put the fillets in the hot pan the skin side facing down.
 Sear for 4-5 minutes, or until browned and crispy.
 Flip and cook for 2-3 minutes more, or until salmon fillets are cooked through.
 The internal temperature should be 145°F.

 - Stir grated parmesan cheese into cooked rice.